ab-stud-1234/Delta-Demo/README.md

 # Delta-Demo
-This is demo for Git and GitHub
+This is demo for Git and GitHub and overview of git and github.